ShigekiKarita/espnet/egs/just/asr1/README.md

             u.write("{} {}\n".format(uttid, uttid))
 ```

 NOTE: As JSUT does not provide speaker information, we simply put uttrance-id as speaker-id in `spk2utt` and `utt2spk`.
+The speaker information is useful for speaker adaptation sometimes but ESPnet has no speaker adapation recipes yet.

-now the most difficult part is finished!
+now the most difficult part is **finished!**

 ### stage 1.
 FBANK genearation